gabesouto/gabesouto/README.md

 I'm Gabriel, a dedicated full-stack developer with a background in teaching English and a degree in Physical Education.

-During the 2020 pandemic, as I entered the incredible milestone of turning 20, I realized that I wasn't on the path I had believed in when I was younger—a path that would provide me with experiences and a life worth living.
-That's why I quit my job as an English instructor and my internship and second degree in physical education to pursue a career in development.
-Fortunately, I made the right decision!
-Now, it's about living the life I've chosen.
+During the 2020 pandemic, as I entered the incredible milestone of turning 20, I realized that I wasn't on the path I had believed in when I was younger, so In 2022 I took a surprising turn, leaving my previous career to venture into the tech world.
+My experience as an English instructor taught me that everything revolves around people.
+I'm passionate about creating and connecting, and I've found the freedom and universal knowledge in programming to be incredibly exciting.
+I'm currently #openToWork!